Read time: 12 minutes | Key insight: Your wing is why your type description only half-fits you

 The Shadow Wing Effect

-Your wing often contains qualities you’ve rejected about yourself:
+Your wing often contains qualities you’ve rejected about yourself - much like shadow work involves integrating disowned parts of your personality:

 9w8 Resistance: “I’m not aggressive or controlling” Reality: You have natural assertiveness that you’ve suppressed